 The company aims to be a vehicle of consciousness in the global market by creating a holistic, sustainable business model that inspires, promotes and supports true wellness.
 They have taken a radical and uncompromising approach to business.

 “Business, in its true essence, is a vehicle to add value to society, to humanity, to the planet.
 Profits come as a by-product of fulfilling its mission,” says Bharat.

-While some may scoff at a conscious business based on spiritual and ethical principles, today ORGANIC INDIA is a successful international company, exporting their products to over 40 countries and with over 40 stores and specialist Wellness Centres in collaboration with FabIndia and US Wholefoods.
+While some may scoff at a conscious business based on spiritual and ethical principles, today ORGANIC INDIA is a successful international company, exporting its products to over 40 countries and with over 40 stores and specialist Wellness Centres in collaboration with FabIndia and US Wholefoods.
 The popular and signature Tulsi tea range is known all over the world and has broadened to include Ayurvedic medicines and health supplements.

 “In the name of success and to generate profit the corporate world has and is inflicting suffering and destruction on humanity and the earth.
 Most of us accept it as normal, but it is not!
 Many of us understand that a change is needed.
 We also need to understand that the change will not come to us, but must come from us.” – Bharat Mitra.